Music is the Key to Great Presentations

 One of the most enjoyable parts of film production is music.
 And it’s music that inspired me to write this post.
 This morning I woke to another great promo video from my good friend Paul Decker of Music Villa.
 Paul lives here in Bozeman and has by far the most beautiful music store I’ve ever walked into.
 He’s particularly known for his acoustic guitar display showcasing Gibson, Taylor, and Martin guitars.
 The video above is part of a regular series he produces where he gets great guitar players to come by and strum a new instrument from one of his vendors.

 This post is more of an inspiration than anything.
 But I can share with you that my favorite vendor on the web for purchasing the rights to production music is Triple Scoop Music.
-They have an easy system that you can quickly click through songs and find what you need.
+They have an easy system that you can quickly click through songs and find what you need, which may even inspire the student in your home to pursue an Online high school guitar credit.
 You can select specific genres, moods, themes, and other categories to rapidly find that perfect tune for a slideshow or video.

 I love music as most photographers do.
 It’s just one additional element of the creative process that makes video production so much fun and rewarding.
 Get inspired—take a listen to the video above and hear what this guitar sounds like, but even more important, the talent of Quinton King, the young man playing.
 Wow, I wish I could play like that.
 Enjoy.